DETAILED ACTION

 At step 2B, the claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As previously discussed with respect to the integration of the abstract idea into a practical application, the addition of the element of “receiving second monitored data provided by a second sensor”, as discussed above, represents a mere means and operation for gathering data and is an insignificant extra-solution activity.
 Further, the limitation is well-understood, routine and conventional; wherein the courts have found limitations directed to obtaining data, recited at a high level of generality, to be well-understood, routine, and conventional.
 See MPEP 2106.05(d)(II), “storing and retrieving information in memory”.

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource, and according to the first execution effect, shutting down the first smart device comprises: according to the second monitored data, monitoring a second execution effect of the first smart device related to the first action resource, …”, as discussed above, amounts to no more than mere data gathering and is an insignificant extra-solution activity.
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource, and according to the first execution effect, shutting down the first smart device comprises: according to the second monitored data, monitoring a second execution effect of the first smart device related to the first action resource, …”, as discussed above, amounts to no more than mere data gathering and is an insignificant extra-solution activity.
 Further, the limitation is well-understood, routine and conventional; wherein the courts have found limitations directed to obtaining data recited at a high level of generality to be well-understood, routine and conventional.
 See MPEP 2106.05(d)(II), “storing and retrieving information in memory”.

-The limitation of “the step of, according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource, and according to the first execution effect, shutting down the first smart device comprises: … according to the second execution effect, shutting down the first smart device” represents an equivalent recitation of the phrase “apply it”, wherein the courts have identified limitations that “(m)erely recit(e) the words ‘apply it’ (or an equivalent)” with the judicial exception cannot provide an inventive concept …”. (see MPEP 2106.04(d)(I)).
+The limitation of “the according to the first monitored data, monitoring the first execution effect of the first smart device related to the first action resource, and according to the first execution effect, shutting down the first smart device comprises: … according to the second execution effect, shutting down the first smart device” represents an equivalent recitation of the phrase “apply it”, wherein the courts have identified limitations that “(m)erely recit(e) the words ‘apply it’ (or an equivalent)” with the judicial exception cannot provide an inventive concept …”. (see MPEP 2106.04(d)(I)).

 Considering the additional elements individually and in combination and the claim as a whole, the additional elements do not provide significantly more than the abstract idea.
 The claim is not patent eligible.